brotatotes/bht-automation/bht gen 1/Galatians/Chapter 5/Galatians 5 7 bht.md

 3. "It was the false apostles that hindered them, who did all they could to remove them to another Gospel, and turn them aside out of the right way."

 ### John Wesley:
-1. "Ye did run well" - This phrase highlights the initial enthusiasm and dedication of the believers in their journey of faith.
-It emphasizes their previous commitment and progress in following the truth.
+1. "The phrase 'Ye did run well' highlights the initial fervor and commitment of the believers in their journey of faith."

-2. "Who hath hindered you in your course" - This question raises the issue of external influences or obstacles that have derailed the believers from their path of obedience.
-It prompts introspection and encourages believers to identify and overcome anything that hinders their faith.
+2. "The question 'Who hath hindered you in your course?' emphasizes the presence of external influences or obstacles that have caused the believers to deviate from their path of obedience to the truth."

-3. "That ye should not still obey the truth" - This phrase emphasizes the importance of continued obedience to the truth.
-It implies that the believers have deviated from the truth and need to realign themselves with it.
-It serves as a reminder that obedience is an ongoing process and not a one-time event.
+3. "The commentary suggests that the purpose of this verse is to encourage believers to reflect on what may have caused them to stray from their faith and to recommit themselves to the pursuit of truth."

 ## Generation Details